impillar/AndroidReferences/LiteratureReview.md

 + Toward Engineering a Secure Android Ecosystem: A Survey of Existing Techniques, CSUR 2016
 + The Evolution of Android Malware and Android Analysis Techniques, CSUR 2017
 + Understanding Android App Piggybacking: A Systematic Study of Malicious Code Grafting, TIFS 2017
++ To Update or Not to Update: Insights From a Two-Year Study of Android App Evolution, AsiaCCS 2017

 ## Automatic Malware Generation
 + Automatic Generation of Mobile Malware Using Genetic Programming, Applications of Evolutionary Computation, 2015
 + Mystique: Evolving Android Malware for Auditing Anti-Malware Tools, AsiaCCS 2016 (tool: Mystique)
 + Auditing Anti-Malware Tools by Evolving Android Malware and Dynamic Loading Technique, TIFS 2017 (tool: Mystique-S)
 + Automatic Generation of Inter-Component Communication Exploits for Android Applications, FSE 2017
++ DroidPill: Pwn Your Daily-Use Apps, AsiaCCS 2017 (tool: DroidPill)

 ## New vulnerabilities & Attacks
 + Fuzzing the Phone in Your Phone, Black Hat USA 2009